Development Assessment Framework

 Exempt development also covers what types of development does not require any form of assessment.

-Performance assessed development includes applications which will be assessed on their merit against the Planning and Design Code.
+Code assessed development includes applications which will be assessed on their merit against the Planning and Design Code and are either deemed-to-satisfy development or performance assessed development.

-Simple developments such as a detached house in a residential zone will be fast tracked as a deemed to satisfy application, and more complex applications such as a multi storey building will be subject to performance based planning rules.
+Simple developments such as a detached house in a residential zone will be fast tracked as a deemed-to-satisfy development application.
+More complex applications such as a multi storey building will be subject to performance based assessment..

 Impact assessed development is likely to be major developments such as a new port or a new foundry.